 Long story short: Davis definitely sounds like a Smith guy — maybe even ahead of Manning.
 He probably has to be at this point, now that Smith’s under contract, but Davis said he was “confused” by the 49ers’ overtures to Manning, and sounded almost frightened of the prospect of starting next season without Manning or Smith.

 Murphy didn’t ask Davis about newly-signed QB Josh Johnson, and Mac didn’t ask any questions — because he never does.
 But Davis’ comments sure don’t make him seem extremely confident in what the 49ers’ QB situation would’ve looked like with Colin Kaepernick and Scott Tolzein as the only guys left.

-Here’s a transcript from
+Here’s a transcript from the interview (emphasis mine).

 Murphy: When you heard that Jim Harbaugh and Trent Baalke flew out to see Peyton Manning, what was your reaction?
 Thrilled?
 Were you confused?
 What was your reaction?

 Davis: I was kind of confused, because I was under the impression that we were going with Alex Smith.
 But at the end of the day I know it’s a business, so you got to be able to expect anything.
 Any type of possibility, anything can happen.
 But for me, man, I’m a big supporter of Alex Smith and I figured that was our guy.
 But me being a leader on the team and a guy that’s been around for a while, anyone that comes in, I’m going to have to respect the situation and be a supporter.

 Murphy: Okay, so, you had your reaction.
 Then it plays out that Peyton doesn’t come.
 And then you hear that Alex is going to Miami.
 Now when you heard that, what was your reaction?
 Were you, again, confused?
 Did you reach out to him when you heard Alex is going to Miami?